bayesgroup/variational-dropout-sparsifies-dnn/README.md

 ## MNIST Experiments

-Comparison of different sparsity-inducing techniques (Pruning (Han et al., 2015b;a), DNS (Guo et al., 2016), SWS (Ullrich et al., 2017)) on LeNet architectures.
+The table containes the comparison of different sparsity-inducing techniques (Pruning (Han et al., 2015b;a), DNS (Guo et al., 2016), SWS (Ullrich et al., 2017)) on LeNet architectures.
 Our method provides the highest level of sparsity with a similar accuracy

 | Network       | Method   | Error | Sparsity per Layer  |  Compression |
 | -------------: | -------- | ----- | ------------------- | :--------------: |